nicholaswmin/fsm/README.md

 })
 ```

-creates an FSM with:
+creates an FSM with the following methods:

-2 *transition methods*
-> allow transitions from one state to another, if allowed from current state.

 ```js
 turnstile.insertCoin()